easrlh/build-adv-IDF/README.md

-# build-adv-IDF
+# Build Your Own Adventure: Intergalactic Defense Force
+Save the world from invasive species--fictional and nonfictional!
 Joint project by Nicole R and Eva L for SheHacks Boston